-3. Offer solutions or remedies.
-Offer a solution you think is best, as well as a couple other management-approved ideas, so the customer feels they have a say in the resolution.
+Offer a solution you think is best, as well as a couple of other management-approved ideas, so the customer feels they have a say in the resolution.

-After you have provided a remedy or solution, check back with the customer to see if they need anything else.
+After you have provided a remedy or solution, check back with the customer to see if they need anything else

 The Last Word